Fertility startup Mojo wants to take the trial and error out of IVF – TechCrunch

 “I’m not speaking about super humans or designer babies,” he adds.
 “I’m speaking about ensuring at a later stage of the conception journey to have a healthy baby.
 And this is where we see ART can actually be the way to procreate at later stages in order to ensure that the baby is healthy then there should be new technologies that just give you a healthy baby — and not mess up with your body.”

 Of course this is pure concept right now.
-And Taja concedes that Mojo doesn’t even have data to determine “good” sperm from “bad” — beyond some basic signifiers.
+And Taha concedes that Mojo doesn’t even have data to determine “good” sperm from “bad” — beyond some basic signifiers.

 But once samples start flowing via customers of the first product they expect to be able to start gathering data (with permission) to support further research into the role played by individual sperm and eggs in reproduction — looking at the whole journey from sperm and egg selection through to embryo and baby.